Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

 \subsubsection{Black hole interiors for which the Cauchy horizon closes off spacetime}

-Our horizon gluing method can also be extended to glue a regular center to a Reissner--Nordström Cauchy horizon, see already \cref{subsec:gluing-RN-CH}.
-In particular, we construct asymptotically flat Cauchy data for which the future boundary of the black hole region $\mathcal{BH}$ is a Cauchy horizon $\mathcal{CH}^+$ which closes off spacetime.
+Our horizon gluing method can also be extended to glue Reissner--Nordström interior spheres to a regular center along an ingoing cone, see already \cref{thm:backwards-gluing}.
+Using this, we construct asymptotically flat Cauchy data for which the future boundary of the black hole region $\mathcal{BH}$ is a Cauchy horizon $\mathcal{CH}^+$ which closes off spacetime.
 We refer to \cref{spacetime-closed-off} for the Penrose diagram of the spacetime constructed in \cref{cor:Cauchy-horizon-closes--off}.
-The proof of \cref{cor:Cauchy-horizon-closes--off} is given in \cref{sec:closes-off-spacetime}. \begin{cor}[Cauchy horizon that closes off the spacetime] For any regularity index $k\in\Bbb N$, and nonzero charge to mass ratio $\mathfrak q\in [-1,1]\setminus\{0\}$, there exist spherically symmetric, asymptotically flat Cauchy data for the Einstein--Maxwell-charged scalar field system, with $\Sigma\cong \Bbb R^3$ and a regular center, such that the maximal future globally hyperbolic development $(\mathcal M^4,g)$ has the following properties: \begin{itemize} \item All dynamical quantities are at least $C^{k}$-regular. \item The black hole region is non-empty, $\mathcal B\mathcal H\doteq \mathcal M\setminus J^-(\mathcal I^+)\neq \emptyset$. \item The future boundary of $\mathcal{BH}$ is a $C^k$-regular Cauchy horizon $\mathcal{CH}^+$ which closes off spacetime. \item The black hole exterior is isometric to a Reissner--Nordström exterior with charge to mass ratio $\mathfrak q$.
+The proof of \cref{cor:Cauchy-horizon-closes--off} is given in \cref{sec:closes-off-spacetime}.

+\begin{cor}[Cauchy horizon that closes off the spacetime] For any regularity index $k\in\Bbb N$, and nonzero charge to mass ratio $\mathfrak q\in [-1,1]\setminus\{0\}$, there exist spherically symmetric, asymptotically flat Cauchy data for the Einstein--Maxwell-charged scalar field system, with $\Sigma\cong \Bbb R^3$ and a regular center, such that the maximal future globally hyperbolic development $(\mathcal M^4,g)$ has the following properties: \begin{itemize} \item All dynamical quantities are at least $C^{k}$-regular. \item The black hole region is non-empty, $\mathcal B\mathcal H\doteq \mathcal M\setminus J^-(\mathcal I^+)\neq \emptyset$. \item The future boundary of $\mathcal{BH}$ is a $C^k$-regular Cauchy horizon $\mathcal{CH}^+$ which closes off spacetime. \item The black hole exterior is isometric to a Reissner--Nordström exterior with charge to mass ratio $\mathfrak q$.
 In particular, null infinity $\mathcal I^+$ is complete. \item The spacetime does not contain antitrapped surfaces. \item When $|\mathfrak q|=1$, the spacetime does not contain trapped surfaces. \end{itemize} \end{cor}

 \begin{rk} In contrast to our previous constructions, the Cauchy surface $\Sigma$ in \cref{cor:Cauchy-horizon-closes--off} could contain trapped surfaces and $\Sigma$ intersects the black hole region.
 It would be interesting to construct a spacetime as in \cref{cor:Cauchy-horizon-closes--off} which depicts genuine gravitational collapse, i.e., for which $\Sigma\subset J^-(\mathcal I^+)$. \end{rk}